Theremyn 4: Lost memories (2017-2018)

 After a recess and a change in the musical approach, Jose dedicates the year 2017 to edit a compilation of unfinished remixes called "Lost Data".
 Remixes of Resplandor, The Voiders, Bocanegra, Huelga de Hambre, Orgatronics (UK) as well as a version of "Tomorrow Never Knows" with Wicho Garcia (ex-Narcosis).
 Parallel to this goes the work what would become Theremyn_4's 9th album.
 In the early 2018 he made various remixes for Peruvian and Colombian bands.
 Theremyn_4 also appears on tribute albums to pioneer electronic acts from South America (Silvania from Peru and elSigno from Argentina).
 Finally in September "Lost Moments" the 9th studio album is released.
 In this album, Theremyn_4 "mixes in its own terms, pop structures and pop elements with introspective and experimental soundscapes.”
 Paco Holguin (Emergency Blanket), Diego Larrañaga (Huelga de Hambre), Ana González (Brina Quoya) participate as guests musicians.

+Reissues, Art and Speed (2020-2024)

+Between 2020 and 2024, Theremyn_4 celebrates two decades of career with the reissue of their first albums.
+In 2020, they released "Fluorescente verde en el patio 20-A," a double album featuring reworks, live recordings, and rarities, followed in 2021 by "Mi vida en infrarrojo 20-A," both with the original works remastered.